ymzuiku/signalist/README.md

 - signal: create global signal object
 - computed: use function subscribe some signals
 - useSignal: create signal in react component, it keep value in other react setState change.
-- useJSX: binding react JSX to signal update DOM
+- signalJSX: binding react JSX to signal update DOM
 - If: Append or remove some element, when value signal change
 - For: Use list data or list signal render a list elements
 - signalStorage: signal object, auto load/save from localstorage, `signalStorage` is used in conjunction with `useInitStorage` to ensure hydration consistency during SSR.